Soy Luna: Ratings

 Note: The ratings for the first season are only from Argentina.
 Those of the second season are from all countries from Latin America.

 Awards and nominations

 Broadcast

-The first season originally aired from March 14, 2016 to August 26, 2016 in Latin America.
-The series premiered on Disney Channel in Scandinavia on October 10, 2016.
-In the United States, the Spanish-language UniMás channel was set to air the series from April 17, 2017.
+The first season originally aired from 14 March 2016 to 26 August 2016 in Latin America.
+The series premiered on Disney Channel in Scandinavia on 10 October 2016.
+In the United States, the Spanish-language UniMás channel was set to air the series from 17 April 2017.
 However, the show was quietly taken off schedule.
-Eventually, the first season aired on February 20, 2018 on UniMás, and then later on Galavisión.
-After having a dormant entry for the series at launch, the first season was briefly made available on Disney+ with English subtitles in December 2019 before its official release on January 1, 2020.
-The second and third seasons followed on September 18, 2020.
+Eventually, the first season aired on 20 February 2018 on UniMás, and then later on Galavisión.
+After having a dormant entry for the series at launch, the first season was briefly made available on Disney+ with English subtitles in December 2019 before its official release on 1 January 2020.
+The second and third seasons followed on 18 September 2020.
+An English dub was produced for Disney Channel in the United Kingdom but it ultimately went unaired.